-A Traditional Italian Recipe
+A Traditional Italian Green Walnut liqueur recipe:

 - A litre of 95° alcohol – which is easy to find in supermarkets here (Note to frequent and not so frequent flyers – Not sure if you could take a bottle of this on as ‘hand luggage’ though – it’s basically an exlosive).

 - 700 to 900 grammes of sugar.

 - Around 33-35 green walnuts depending on their size – a nutty tradition has it that you must use an odd number of walnuts.
 And your nuts must be untreated and from around Modena – so you’ll have to come to Italy to get them, unless you want to cheat and use local nuts.
 Local nuts will not give the same results though.

 More importantly, and as tradition indicates, the walnuts must have been gathered during the feast of St. John the Baptist which is around the 24th June – otherwise your nocino walnut liqueur just will not taste the same, or so goes the legend!

 You must check the consistency of your walnuts with a pin or the nuts may be split in half -alas just what the ‘right walnut consistency is’, is not given, although if you stick to tradition and collect your nuts around St. John the Baptist’s feast, they should be OK walnuts, presumably.